math-a3k/covid-ht/docs/about.rst

 While there are guidelines to detect an infection through hemogram results, the specific effects on hemograms of COVID19 are being studied, i.e. in `C-reactive protein`_ and `viscosity`_.

-*Independently of the causes of such effects, as long as those are consistent to a "considerable" part of the population, a classifier can be developed in order to improve the toolkit of Health Professionals.*
+*Independently of the causes of such effects, as long as those are consistent to a "considerable" part of the population, a classifier can be developed in order to improve the diagnosing toolkit of Health Professionals.*

 This project aims to provide a tool to efficiently build and manage that classifier and make it effectively available for widespread use in order to improve detection, evaluation and resource efficiency of the COVID19 pandemic.